-The Works Progress Administration (WPA) was an ambitious employment and infrastructure program created by President Roosevelt in 1935, during the bleakest years of the Great Depression.
-Over its eight years of existence, the WPA put roughly 8.5 million Americans to work.
-Perhaps best known for its public works projects, the WPA also sponsored projects in the arts – the agency employed tens of thousands of actors, musicians, writers and other artists.
+The Works Progress Administration (WPA) was an ambitious employment and infrastructure program created by President Franklin Roosevelt in 1935, during the bleakest days of the Great Depression.
+Over its eight years of existence, the WPA put roughly 8.5 million Americans to work building schools, hospitals, roads and other public works.
+Perhaps best known for its public works projects, the WPA also sponsored projects in the arts—the agency employed tens of thousands of actors, musicians, writers and other artists.

 What Was the WPA?

 President Franklin D. Roosevelt created the WPA with an executive order on May 6, 1935.
 It was part of his New Deal plan to lift the country out of the Great Depression by reforming the financial system and restoring the economy to pre-Depression levels.